jsorge/my-resume/Jared-Sorge-Resume.md

 Lyft
 : *Senior iOS Engineer*
-**December 2017 - Present**
+**December 2017 - May 2020**
-I'm on the Driver Onboarding team, where we are responsible for large portions of reusable workflows utilized by many teams around the company.
-I joined as a member of the communications platform team, streamlining our notification code and implementing user preferences for their notifications.
-I've helped to create tooling which helps all of our iOS developers, and refactored our statically built settings screens into more flexible and maintainable components.
+At Lyft I contributed to the codebases for both Rider and Driver apps, creating reusable workflows that were originally for my team (Driver Onboarding) but were utilized around the company.
+These were primarily camera-based for things like scanning a driver's license or taking a profile picture.
+I helped usher in our move to a modularized codebase by writing a tool to let developers make new modules, and added tooling to bring our code into a Swift Playground for rapid iteration.

 University of Washington
 : *Instructor: iOS Apps in Production*